phpac/Tradefinancebox/README.md

 # SERVICE
 what does “TradeFinanceBox” provide
 ## Iinternatianl Factoring
-Integrade China's and other domestic factoring companies of the world's major trading countries, and form a factoring network.
+Integrade China's and other factoring companies from the world's major trading countries, and form a factoring network.
 The import and export side only needs to deal with its domestic factor Providing factoring services for e-commerce integrated electronic depository, judicial and arbitration online for the factoring.
 Factoring partners' integration and solutions for financial assets withdrawn or refinanced